Planning For Web Design (Definition Document Samples)

 - How will marketing be integrated?

-- What is the best user experience to promote sales?
+- What is the best user experience to promote sales or growth?

-The complexity of your website determines the type of documents/requirements you need, as well as the length of the planning phase.
+The complexity of your website determines the type of documents you need to be created, as well as the length of the planning phase.
 Every web services agency should have its own version of these documents within their methodology.
 Feel free to use our samples as a reference and contact us if you have any questions.
 We provide these planning services with all our web projects, and also offer them separately if you already have a design and development partner.

 How To Use Definition Documents For Successful Web Design: